opensearch-project/opensearch-ci/README.md

 1. When OIDC is disabled, this set up will enforce the user to secure jenkins by adding first admin user on deployment.
 Create admin user and password, fill in all other details like name and email id to start using jenkins.
 1. Go to the `OpenSearch-CI-Dev.JenkinsExternalLoadBalancerDns` url returned by CDK output to access the jenkins host.
 1. If you want to destroy the stack make sure you delete the agent nodes manually (via jenkins UI or AWS console) so that shared resources (like vpc, security groups, etc) can be deleted.

-### Deploying AWS assets
-1. Setup your local machine to credentials to deploy to the AWS Account
-2. Deploy the bootstrap stack by running following command that sets up required resources to create the stacks.
-[More info](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)

-   `npm run cdk bootstrap -- -c useSsl=false -c runWithOidc=false`
-3. Deploy `deployAwsAssets` stack using the following (takes ~1 minute to deploy) -
-   1. To deploy with ECR (default `false`)

-      `npm run cdk deploy OpenSearch-CI-Deploy-Assets-Dev -- -c deployEcr=true`

 ### Executing Optional Tasks
 #### SSL Configuration